aryarm/varCA/rules/README.md

 First, make sure that you fill out the [`classify.yaml`](/configs/classify.yaml) config file, which specifies input and parameters for the `classify` subworkflow.
 See the [config README](/configs) for more information.

-You can execute the workflow like this:
+To execute the workflow, just call Snakemake with `-s rules/classify.smk`:

 	snakemake -s rules/classify.smk --use-conda -j